uhasker/getting-things-done-in-next-js/src/chapter4/04-the-document-object-model.md

 ## Manipulating the DOM using JavaScript

 Whenever you write applications which have a lot of logic in the client, you will need to manipulate the DOM (i.e. add, remove, change or retrieve elements).
-This can be done by using JavaScript functions that exist on the `document` object, which is is a global variable that refers to currently rendered DOM tree.
+This can be done by using JavaScript functions that exist on the `document` object, which is is a global variable that refers to the currently rendered DOM tree.

 For the rest of this section, we will consider the following document: